-Study 4: Patil et al. (2019) had the aim of determining the effects of yoga on insulin resistance and cardiac dysfunction among the offspring of diabetic parents, which are non-diabetic in 8 weeks.
+Study 4: Patil et al. (2019) had the aim of determining the effects of yoga on insulin resistance and cardiac dysfunction among the offspring of diabetic parents, who are non-diabetic, in 8 weeks.
 It was a randomized controlled study.
-A total of 57 participants between 18 and 40 years old, 28 in the yoga group and 29 in the control group.
+A total of 57 participants between 18 and 40 years old, were included with 28 in the yoga group and 29 in the control group.
 One was considered high risk by being offspring to a diabetic parent.
 The study measured serum insulin, heart rate variability-low frequency (LF), high frequency (HF) and LF/HF ratio, tolerance to glucose and resistance to insulin.
 According to the study the yoga group showed a reduction in LF (p=0.005), LF/HF ratio (0.004), insulin resistance (p= < 0.001) and OGTT (p=0.003).
 There was an increase in HF (p=0.022) in the Yoga group.
-No significant change among the control group.
+There was no significant change among the control group.

-Study 5: Martins et al. (2018) aimed comparing the effects of Hight-intensity-bodyweight training with combined training on insulin resistance, inflammatory markers, and composition of the body and walking test in postmenopausal women with a high risk for T2DM.
-The study was a randomized controlled.
+Study 5: Martins et al. (2018) compared the effects of High-intensity-bodyweight training with combined training on insulin resistance, inflammatory markers, and composition of the body and walking test in postmenopausal women with a high risk for T2DM.
+The study was a randomized controlled study.
 There were 16 post-menopausal participants, 8 in the combined training and 8 in the high-intensity-interval-bodyweight training group.
 They were considered high risk using the levels of HbA1c.
 The measures in the study included, inflammatory markers, body composition, muscle function, and insulin resistance.
 The study results were both the groups showed an increase in 6-minute walk test, muscle mass index and Il-1 receptor antagonist (P < 0.05).
 There was a decrease in fasting blood sugar, HbA1c, insulin, and monocyte chemoattractant protein (p=0056).

 Study 6: Herzig et al. (2014) aimed to determine the threshold of PA that affects glucose, lipid, insulin concentration and body fat composition in prediabetes patients.
 It was a randomized control study.
-The study had 68 participants, the intervention group having 33 and the control group having 35.
-The study measured fasting and 2-hr glucose, insulin, maximal oxygen uptake, daily steps, lipids, fat distribution and body weight.
-The researchers found out that a collected daily steps at an acceleration level of 0.3–0.7 g were 4434 in control and 5870 in the intervention group.
+The study had 68 participants; the intervention group having 33 and the control group having 35.
+The study measured fasting and 2-hour glucose, insulin, maximal oxygen uptake, daily steps, lipids, fat distribution and body weight.
+The researchers found that a collected daily steps at an acceleration level of 0.3–0.7 g were 4,434 in control and 5,870 in the intervention group.
 In the first 3 months, there was no significant change in fasting and 2-hour glucose, body weight and maximal oxygen uptake.
 The intervention group showed significantly greater changes in fasting and 2-hour insulin (p=0.035 and p=0.003 respectively), insulin resistance (p=0.36), total cholesterol (p=0.041), LDL (p=0.008) and visceral fat (p=0.03).